nlpaueb/edgar-crawler/README.md

 The purpose of EDGAR-CRAWLER is to speed up research and experiments that rely on financial information, as they are widely seen in the research literature of economics, finance, business and management.

 ## 🚨 News
+- 2023-01-16: The EDGAR-CORPUS dataset, a derivative dataset generated from EDGAR-CRAWLER, is available as a HuggingFace 🤗 dataset card as a convenient way to bootstrap your financial research.
+See [Accompanying Resources](#Accompanying-Resources) for more details.
 - 2022-10-13: Updated documentation and fixed a minor import bug.
 - 2022-04-03: EDGAR-CRAWLER is available for Windows systems too.
 - 2021-11-11: We presented EDGAR-CRAWLER at [ECONLP 2021](https://lt3.ugent.be/econlp/), which took place in conjunction with [EMNLP](https://2021.emnlp.org/) at the Dominican Republic.